 - Personal medication

-- Thermos bottle (optional but strongly recommended due to the low temperatures)
+- Insulated Thermos Bottle for outdoor (optional but strongly recommended due to the low temperatures)

 CAMPING GEAR CHECKLIST: